aranahmed/Arans-Blender-Game-Tools/README.md

 # Aran's Game Tools for Blender

-This Blender add-on is a collection of little helpers for anyone prepping assets for Unreal Engine or just wanting to speed up some repetitive Blender tasks.
-It's not perfect, but it gets the job done and saves you some clicks.
+**Aran's Game Tools** is a Blender add-on designed to streamline the asset pipeline between Blender and Unreal Engine, with a strong focus on **CSV-driven asset management** and seamless Unreal Python integration.
+This toolkit is ideal for game developers and technical artists who want to automate repetitive tasks, enforce naming/material conventions, and ensure their assets are always Unreal-ready.

 ---

-## What It Does
+## 🚀 Key Features

+### CSV-Driven Asset Management

+- **CSV-Based Validation:**
+  Import a CSV file containing your asset data (name, type, master material, etc).
+The add-on checks selected Blender objects against this data, ensuring consistency and correctness.

+- **Custom Properties from CSV:**
+  Automatically assigns asset metadata (like `AssetName`, `AssetType`, `MasterMaterial`) as custom properties on your Blender objects, making your scene data-rich and ready for export.

+- **Smart Renaming & Batch Correction:**
+  Instantly spot naming mismatches and batch-rename all assets to match your CSV conventions, including prefix/suffix rules.

+- **Master Material Assignment:**
+  Assigns the correct master material from your CSV to each object, creating the material if it doesn't exist.

+- **Error Reporting:**
+  Clear UI feedback for missing CSV data, incorrect names, or missing materials.

+### Blender-to-Unreal Workflow

 - **Loose Parts to Vertex Colors:**
-  Quickly color each floating mesh island (loose part) with a unique vertex color.
-Great for making ID maps.
+  Color each mesh island with a unique vertex color for easy ID map creation.
-  Identifies and combines overlapped geo to same vertex colour.

 - **Bake Vertex Colors to Texture:**
-  Take those vertex colors and bake them down to a texture you can export.
+  Bake vertex colors to an image for export.

 - **Vertex Groups from Loose Parts:**
-  Optionally, make a vertex group for each loose part (if you want to select them later).
+  Optionally create vertex groups for each loose part.

 - **Lightmap UVs:**
-  One-click creation of a second UV channel for lightmaps, ready for Unreal.
+  One-click creation of a second UV channel for Unreal lightmaps.

-- **Naming and Export Helpers:**
+- **Naming & Export Helpers:**
   Set up prefixes, suffixes, and export paths for Unreal Engine assets.

-  ## CSV-Driven Asset Validation & Management

-- **CSV-Based Asset Validation:**
-  Automatically checks selected objects against a CSV file containing your asset data (name, type, master material, etc).

-- **Smart Renaming:**
-  If an object's name doesn't match the CSV (including prefix rules), the tool can prompt you to rename it to the correct convention.

-- **Batch Correction:**
-  See all naming mismatches at once and choose to batch-rename all assets to match your CSV.

-- **Custom Properties Assignment:**
-  Assigns asset metadata (like `AssetName`, `AssetType`, `MasterMaterial`) as custom properties on your Blender objects, based on the CSV.

-- **Master Material Assignment:**
-  Automatically assigns the correct master material from the CSV to your objects, creating the material if it doesn't exist.

-- **Error Reporting:**
-  Clear popups and UI feedback for missing CSV data, incorrect names, or missing materials.
+### Unreal Python Integration

-- **UI Integration:**
+- **Automated Import:**
-  All CSV validation and correction tools are available in the **CSV2Mesh** tab in the 3D Viewport sidebar.
+  Use the provided Unreal Python scripts to batch-import assets, read the same CSV, and automatically assign master materials and correct naming inside Unreal.

+- **Data Table Support:**
+  Import your CSV/JSON data directly into Unreal Engine DataTables for further automation and validation.

 ---

+## 🎮 Use Cases in Game Development

+- **Consistent Asset Naming:**
+  Enforce naming conventions across large teams and projects.

+- **Automated Material Assignment:**
+  Guarantee every asset uses the correct master material, reducing manual errors.

+- **Metadata-Driven Workflows:**
+  Store and transfer asset metadata from Blender to Unreal, enabling advanced pipelines (e.g., procedural spawning, gameplay tagging).

+- **Batch Asset Validation:**
+  Quickly validate and correct hundreds of assets before export or import.

 ---

-## How to Install
+## 🛠️ How to Install

 1. Download or clone this repo.
-2. In Blender, go to **Edit > Preferences > Add-ons > Install**.
+2. In Blender, go to `Edit > Preferences > Add-ons > Install`.
-3. Pick the `.zip` or the folder with this add-on.
+3. Select the `.zip` or the folder with this add-on.
 4. Enable **Aran's Game Tools** in the add-ons list.

 ---

-## How to Use
+## 📝 How to Use

-Everything shows up in the **3D Viewport > Sidebar (N) > Game Tools** tab.
+- All tools are available in the 3D Viewport > Sidebar (`N`) > **Game Tools** tab.

-### Vertex Color ID Map

-1. Select your mesh.
-2. In the panel, click **Loose Parts to Vertex Colors**.
-   - If you want vertex groups, check "Create Vertex Groups from Loose Parts" first.
-3. To bake the colors to a texture, click **Bake Vertex Colors to Image**.

-### Lightmap UVs

-1. Select your mesh(es).
-2. Check **AutoUnwrap Lightmap UVs** in the panel.
+- Import your CSV in the **CSV2Mesh** panel.
-3. Click **Create Lightmap UVs**.

-### Naming & Export

-- Set your prefixes, suffixes, and export paths as needed.
+- Use the validation, renaming, and material assignment tools as needed.
+- Export your assets and use the Unreal Python scripts to automate import and setup in Unreal Engine.

 ---

-## Requirements

-- Blender 3.0 or newer (tested on Blender 4.3)
-- Cycles render engine (for baking vertex colors to a texture)
+## ⚡ Plans for Future Improvement

+- **Faster loose part detection** for large meshes.
+- **Custom color palettes** for vertex color ID maps.
+- **Batch export tools** for large asset libraries.
+- **More robust error messages** and validation.
+- **Support for baking additional maps** (AO, normals, etc).
+- **Enhanced UI** and in-panel help.
+- **Deeper Unreal integration:**
+  - Automated DataTable population
+  - Blueprint and gameplay tag assignment
+  - Asset reimport/update workflows

 ---

-## Known Issues
+## 🤝 Contributing

-- **Slow on Big Meshes:** If your mesh has a ton of loose parts or vertices, the loose parts tool can take a while.
-- **Vertex Color Layers:** Running the loose parts tool more than once will keep making new "LooseParts" layers.
-- **Bake Node Setup:** The bake operator messes with your material nodes—if you have a fancy node setup, it might get changed.
-- **Limited Colors:** If you have more loose parts than colors in the palette, colors will repeat.
-- **Undo:** Some things (like UV creation) might not undo perfectly.
+Found a bug?
+Have an idea?
+Want to help out?
+Open an issue or a pull request!

 ---

-## Plans for the Future

-- Make loose part detection faster for big meshes.
-- Let you pick your own color palette.
-- Batch export tools for lots of assets at once.
-- More robust error messages and checks.
-- Support for baking other maps (AO, normals, etc).
-- Nicer UI and more in-panel help.

----

-## Contributing

-If you find a bug, have an idea, or want to help out, open an issue or a pull request!

----

-## License
+## 📄 License

 MIT License

----

 **Author:** Aran Ahmed
 **Category:** Game Development